uzh-rpg/rpg_svo/README.md

 If you don't want to make a system install, then you can replace the cmake command with `cmake .. -DCMAKE_INSTALL_PREFIX:PATH=$HOME/installdir`

-#### ViKit - Some useful tools that we need
+#### vikit - Some useful tools that we need

-ViKit for instance contains camera models, some math and interpolation functions that SVO needs.
-ViKit is a catkin project, therefore, download it into your catkin workspace source folder.
+vikit for contains camera models, some math and interpolation functions that SVO needs. vikit is a catkin project, therefore, download it into your catkin workspace source folder.

     cd catkin_ws/src
     git clone https://github.com/uzh-rpg/rpg_vikit.git